jamesgray0353/Disaster-Tweets/README.md

 1. **Exploratory Data Analysis (EDA) and Preprocessing**: Initial data assessment and cleaning processes are applied to prepare the dataset into prompts for model testing and training.
 2. **Zero-Shot Learning**: Initial model performance and different prompts.
 3. **Model Training and Fine-Tuning**: Leveraging a pre-trained gemma-7b-it model, we apply fine-tuning techniques to adapt the model to our specific task of disaster tweet classification.
 4. **Evaluation and Testing**: The model's performance is evaluated on metrics such as accuracy, precision, recall, and F1-score.
-Further.

 ## Implementation Highlights
 - **Quantization and Configuration**: Implementation details on model quantization and configuration for optimizing performance and efficiency.